Daily High to Daily Low: Is It Safe to Buy Ceridian HCM Holding Inc. (CDAY)?

-Ceridian HCM Holding Inc. (NYSE:CDAY) went down by -0.20% from its latest closing price compared to the recent 1-year high of $130.37.
-The company’s stock price has collected 12.65% of gains in the last five trading sessions.
+Ceridian HCM Holding Inc. (NYSE:CDAY) went up by 4.80% from its latest closing price compared to the recent 1-year high of $130.37.
+The company’s stock price has collected 3.86% of gains in the last five trading sessions.
 The Wall Street Journal reported on 09/07/21 that Bitcoin, Match, Spotify: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Ceridian HCM Holding Inc. (NYSE :CDAY) Right Now?